 We recognise access to safe and clean water and sanitation as a human right.
 Water is a shared and finite resource.
 We aim to preserve water sources, protect the waterways we use and support access to high-quality water.

 Why this matters

-Through good water management, we minimise our impact on water resources – for the benefit of local water users.
+Through good water management, we minimise our impact on water resources – for the benefit of local water users and ourselves.

 By improving our water efficiency, we reduce our impact on local water supplies, especially in areas where supply is under stress.